paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 Fortunately, to write tests for the setters, we don't need to create any more test dates or expected values, we can just reverse the process we used for the getter tests.
 Before, we had some date, such as`2008-09-24T08:48:56`, and we were checking that the year property returned `2008`, the month property returned `9`, and so on.

-This time, we will create a date, set it's year property to `2008`, set it's month property to `9`, and so forth, and check that it's offset is the same as the offset for `2008-09-24T08:48:56`.
+This time, we will create a date, set its year property to `2008`, set its month property to `9`, and so forth, and check that its offset is the same as the offset for `2008-09-24T08:48:56`.

 We have some overlapping properties, like `month` and `monthName` that set the same information, and `offset` which affects everything else, so we will do three passes to test all of the properties:

  - In the first pass we'll use the `year`, `month`, `date`, `hours`, `minutes`, and `seconds` properties.
  - In the second pass we'll use the `year`, `monthName`, `ordinalDate`, `ampm`, `hours12`, `minutes`, and `seconds` properties.
  - In the third pass we'll use the `offset` property.

-Here's the code for the setter unit tests:
+Here is the code for the setter unit tests:

 ```javascript
 describe("setter", function () {